PROLOGUE

 Disgust roiled through Boone’s gut.

 “That doesn’t make it right, Hustler.”
 He lowered his binoculars and turned his head to him.
-“She was just a kid.”
+“She’s just a kid.”

 “Tell you what, Rancher.”
 Udall lowered his own binoculars to glare at Boone, giving him a glimpse of the malevolence he kept masked behind his bullshit.
 “How about you stay out of my personal shit and I’ll stay out of yours?
 Sound good?”

-Boone didn’t respond because he wasn’t sure he could do that.
+Boone didn’t respond because he was pretty damn sure he couldn’t do that.

 Udall’s involvement with females went beyond inappropriate dalliances with local girls.
 On more than one occasion, Boone had caught him venturing into the nearby refugee camp.